vendasta/marketplace-documentation/docs/Guides/oauth2.md

 An identity token will be provided in the response from the token endpoint.
 Identity tokens are compliant with the [OpenID Core ID Token specification](https://openid.net/specs/openid-connect-core-1_0.html#IDToken).

+ID tokens are valid for 30 days.

 In addition to the core ID token claims, they will also include requested identity data claims such as the [OpenID Standard Identity Claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims).
-The ID Token will also be given any requested identity scopes (such as `email`, which provide `email` and `email_verified` identity claims), so it can be used via the `Authorization` header when calling the user-info endpoint.

-ID tokens are valid for 30 days.

 Per the OpenID specification, ID tokens are [**JWT**](https://jwt.io/introduction/) encoded.
 When troubleshooting your integration you can use [https://jwt.io/](https://jwt.io/) tool to inspect the contents.